GaloisInc/BESSPIN-GFE/bootrom-secure/README.md

     configured properly by step 3.
     * `ram_device`: A description of the RAM in the system; no changes should be needed.

+6. Build the boot ROM using `env XLEN=<bits> NO_PCI=<no_pci> CPU_SPEED=<speed> make`.
+These parameters control various aspects of the device tree for the resulting boot ROM, so it is important to get them right; in particular, if you build a boot rom for a Bluespec P2 that doesn't have PCIe, but you forget to specify `NO_PCI=1`, Linux will kernel panic at boot time.
+    * `bits` is the bit width of your processor (32 or 64)
+    * `no_pci` is 0 if your SoC supports PCIe, and 1 otherwise
+    * `speed` is the CPU speed in mHz (that is, MHz times 100000 - e.g., 100000000 for a 100MHz P2)

-7. Flash the binary image to the FPGA, with the `tcl/program_flash` script: `tcl/program_flash datafile whatever_with_zeroes.bin`
+7. Flash the binary image to the FPGA, with the `tcl/program_flash` script: `tcl/program_flash datafile whatever_padded.bin`

-8. Either flash your bitstream to the FPGA, or reset the processor, to clear all the processor state and boot with the default boot ROM.
-At this point, the processor should stop at the first illegal instruction.
+8. Flash your bitstream to the FPGA to clear all the processor state and boot with the default boot ROM.
+At this point, the processor should infinitely loop (in the code prepended to your binary image in step 4).

 9. Connect to the processor using GDB, and run:
     1. `add-symbol-file bootrom.elf 0xF0400000`